ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 ---

-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:deprecated: .deprecated}
-{:external: target="_blank" .external}
-{:help: data-hd-content-type='help'}
-{:support: data-reuse='support'}
+{{site.data.keyword.attribute-definition-list}}

 # Configuring and adding a private network subnet
 {: #configuring-subnet}
 {: help}
 {: support}

-You can configure a private network subnet when you create a IBM&reg; Power Systems&trade; Virtual Server.
-You must give your subnet a **Name** and specify a **Classless inter-domain routing (CIDR)**.
-When you specify a CIDR, the **Gateway**, **IP range**, and **DNS server** are automatically populated.
+You can configure a private network subnet when you create a {{site.data.keyword.powerSysFull}}.
+You must give your subnet a name and specify a Classless Inter-Domain Routing (CIDR).
+{: shortdesc}

+When you specify a CIDR, the following are automatically populated:
+- A gateway
+- An IP range
+- DNS server.

 You must use CIDR notation when you choose the IP ranges for your private network subnet.
 CIDR notation is defined in [RFC 1518](https://tools.ietf.org/html/rfc1518){: external} and [RFC 1519](https://tools.ietf.org/html/rfc1519){: external}.

-{: shortdesc}
+Here is the format of a CIDR:
 ```shell
 <IPv4 address>/<number>
 ```
 {: screen}

+For example, consider a CIDR - `192.168.100.14/24` that explains the following:
+- IPv4 address - `192.168.100.14`
+- Associated routing prefix - `192.168.100.0`
-For example, `192.168.100.14/24` represents the IPv4 address, `192.168.100.14`, and its associated routing prefix `192.168.100.0`, or equivalently, its subnet mask `255.255.255.0` (which has 24 leading 1 bits).
+- Subnet mask - `255.255.255.0` that has 24 leading 1 bits.

 The first IP address is always reserved for the gateway in all data centers.
-The second and third IP addresses are reserved for gateway high-availability (HA) in only the *WDC04* colo.
+The second and third IP addresses are reserved for gateway high-availability (HA) only in the `WDC04` co-located (colo) data center.
 The subnet address and subnet broadcast address are reserved in both colos.
 {: important}

 To create a new subnet, complete the following steps: